OxiJenuuu/vite-dynamic-pages-router/README.md

 ## 🧩 Page Format

-Each page must export a default component and a `settings` object.
+Each page must export a default component and a `settings` object:

 ```jsx
 function Home() {